-We have several new beers in the works, and maybe even a trout whiskey.
-Stay tuned.
+We have several new beers in the works, in Colorado and Stay tuned.

 In the meantime, if you are a conservation-minded brewery / distillery who is interested in making a difference for the native fish in your watershed, please contact me ASAP.